 Certification process overview

-Team leaders who support and encourage their teams to get trained and certified can expect a more confident and excited workforce.
-Workers are more likely to stay with a company that helps them expand their skills through certifications.3
+- Team leaders who support and encourage their teams to get certified can expect a higher performing workforce.
+Workers are more likely to stay with a company that invests in their skills through certifications3.

-Getting a Microsoft Certification is also a great way to break into the tech industry.
-A Microsoft Certification immediately confers a level of authority and expertise, especially helpful for someone new to the industry.
+- Getting a Microsoft Certification is also a great way to break into the tech industry.
+A Microsoft Certification conveys expertise, especially helpful for someone new to the industry.

 Getting started with Microsoft Certification

-A great place to begin is the certifications overview, where you can learn about certifications and explore your options by role or certification level.
-If you already know which certification you are interested in, you can filter and search for it from the browse certifications page.
+A great place to begin is the certifications overview, where you can explore certifications by role or level.
+If you already know which certification you want to take, you can filter and search from the browse certifications page.